 He added: “Kinder Australia partners with an independent laboratory to facilitate and conduct ASTM D 4060 quality testing and certification of competitive lower cost conveyor components”.

-The ‘Taber Test’ carried out by independent testing laboratory, Excel Plas, showed Kinder Australia’s K-Superskirt® Engineered Polyurethane (red, pictured above) abrades less than the competitors (blue, pictured above) polyurethane and is therefore four times more durable than the competitive identical red polyurethane, according to the company.
+The “Taber Test” carried out by independent testing laboratory Excel Plas, showed Kinder Australia’s K-Superskirt® Engineered Polyurethane abrades less by comparison with the competitor’s polyurethane and is therefore four times more durable than the competitor’s polyurethane tested, according to the company.

 This polyurethane has been successfully and effectively installed in a multitude of applications, including the harshest mining environments, delivering significant cost and labour savings to operators globally, Kinder Australia said.